Ralph Gunesch

 Ralph Gunesch (born 2 September 1983) is a German former professional footballer who played as a centre-back.

 Career

 Gunesch moved to Germany when he was very young.
 From 2001 to 2003 he played for Alemannia Aachen.
 In 2003, he was transferred to FC St. Pauli.
-During the summer of 2006 he moved to Bundesliga side 1.
-FSV Mainz 05, where he made his first league debut.
+During the summer of 2006 he moved to Bundesliga side Mainz 05, where he made his first league debut.
 In June 2007 he transferred back to FC St. Pauli.

 Having joined FC Ingolstadt 04 in winter 2012 he left the club at the end of the 2014–15 season.
 He made 50 league appearances during his spell there.

 Personal life

 Gunesch is of German heritage (more specifically Transylvanian Saxon), and one quarter Romanian through his maternal grandfather.